Weston, Suffolk

 Weston is a village and civil parish in the English county of Suffolk.
 It is around 2 mi south of Beccles in the East Suffolk district.
-The parish lies either side of the A145 road and is crossed by the Ipswich to Lowestoft railway line.
+The parish lies either team of the A145 road and is crossed by the Ipswich to Lowestoft railway line.
 Neighbouring parishes include Ellough, Ringsfield, Willingham St Mary and Shadingfield.
 The village is largely dispersed with a population of around 230.
 (Note: 2011 United Kingdom census population data does not report population figures for parishes where the population is small enough to potential identify individuals and the population of Weston was combined with that of Ellough, which has an estimated population of around 40.
 As a result no population figure is available for either parish at the census.)

 The village has few services and a joint parish council covers both Ringsfield and Weston.
 The village once had a school, on King's Lane, and a public house, the Duke of Marlborough on the main A145.
 Both are now closed and the major centre of population in the parish is to the west where it borders Ringsfield Corner.

 The parish church is medieval in origin and dedicated to St Peter.
 It has a primarily Norman core and is a Grade I listed building.
 The parish was combined with that of All Saints Church, Ellough in the 1970s.